Specify Pentest Details

-The Details page of the pentest wizard requests information about:
+The Add Details page of the pentest wizard requests information about:

 - The target environment

-- For cloud providers, if you need their authorization
+- Cloud providers, if you need their authorization

 Common Pentest Requirements

 Our pentests share the characteristics listed in this section:

 Our pentesters send requests from one or more IP addresses on a Virtual Private Network.
 Share this pentest with your network administrator.
 They may need to know the IP addresses that we use: